 Email : firstname.lastname@example.org

-Raman Uppal, PhD, is Professor of Finance at Edhec Business School.
+Raman Uppal is Professor of Finance at EDHEC Business School.
 He holds a bachelors degree in Economics (Honors) from St. Stephen's College, Delhi University, and M.A., M.B.A and Ph.D. degrees from The Wharton School of the University of Pennsylvania.
-Prior to working at Edhec Business School, he was at London Business School and the University of British Columbia.
+Prior to working at EDHEC Business School, he was at London Business School and the University of British Columbia.
 He has held visiting positions at Catholic University (Leuven), the MIT Sloan School of Management, and the London School of Economics and Political Science and has served as the Co-Director of the Financial Economics Program of the Centre for Economic Policy Research (CEPR).

 His research focuses on optimal portfolio selection and asset allocation in dynamic environments, valuation of securities in capital markets, risk management, and exchange rates.
 This research has been published in The Journal of Finance, The Review of Financial Studies, Journal of Economic Theory, Journal of Financial and Quantitative Analysis, Journal of International Money and Finance, and Management Science.
 He is currently an associate editor of The Critical Finance Review.
-In the past, he has served as an editor of the The Review of Financial Studies and the Review of Finance, the Review of Asset Pricing Studies, and as an associate editor of Management Science.
+In the past, he has served as an editor of the The Review of Financial Studies, the Review of Finance, the Review of Asset Pricing Studies, and as an associate editor of Management Science.

 With Piet Sercu, he is the author of the textbook, "International Financial Markets and the Firm," (1995, South-Western Publishing) and of the research monograph, "Exchange Rate Volatility, Trade and Capital Flows under Alternative Exchange Rate Regimes," (2000, Cambridge University Press), which received the Sanwa Monograph Award from New York University.